andrew henderson menu

 Expat

-At Nomad Capitalist, we help seven to eight-figure entrepreneurs, business investors, and other successful professionals realize their dream offshore life.
+At Nomad Capitalist, we help seven to eight-figure entrepreneurs, business investors and other successful professionals realise their dream offshore lives.

 Many of our clients want to leave their country, either by means of renunciation or simply with the intention of never returning, and most of their reasons revolve around the basic needs and preferences of a Nomad Capitalist.

-Here are some of the reasons why most of our clients move to other countries:
+Before we get into the specifics of living in Grenada, here are some of the reasons why most of our clients move to other countries.

 Sense of Belonging